StackVista/stackstate-docs/develop/developer-guides/monitors/create-custom-monitors.md

 ## Populate the parameters of the monitor function invocation

 The parameters are different for each monitor function.
-In the case of `Metric above threshold` we need to populate `thershold`, `metrics` and `topologyIdentifierPattern`:
+In the case of `Metric above threshold` we need to populate `threshold`, `metrics` and `topologyIdentifierPattern`:

 ```json
 {